Cincinnati Transit Commission

-The Cincinnati Transit Company (or Cincinnati Transit, Inc., abbreviated CT) was the public transit operator in Cincinnati, Ohio, United States, from 1952 to 1973.
-It began operation on December 30, 1952, and replaced the Cincinnati Street Railway.
-The CSR had ceased streetcar operations in 1951, so CT provided only bus transit in the city.
-Initially, this included trolley bus service inherited from CSR, but trolley bus service in Cincinnati ended on June 18, 1965.
-CTC sold 15 Marmon-Herrington TC-48 trolleybuses to the Toronto Transit Commission in 1953.
-In 1973, the company was renamed Southwest Ohio Regional Transit Authority (SORTA).
+The Cincinnati Transit Company (CTC) (or Cincinnati Transit, Inc., abbreviated CT) was a privately owned, public transit operator in Cincinnati, Ohio which operated service from 1952 to 1973.
+It began operation on December 30, 1952, renamed from the Cincinnati Street Railway, as it only provided bus service after streetcar service ended in 1951.
+In 1973, the company was sold to the city of Cincinnati and renamed to Southwest Ohio Regional Transit Authority.